alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 python train_hacs.py --network srtg_r3d_50 --dataset /media/alex/m2ssd_vol1/data/HACS_videos/ --clip-size 224 --gpus 4 --pretrained_3d results/HACS/srtg_r3d_50_gates_False/srtg_r3d_50_ep-0020.pth --resume-epoch 21 --lr-base 0.1 --batch-size 32
 ```

 **Weight initialisation/Transfer learning:** It is possible to initialise weights or use pre-trained networks.
-Similarly to resuming training if the network architecture includes some variations (e.g. the number of class neurones) only the corresponding weights will be loaded.
-If Transfer learning, you can additionally use the `fine-tune` call argument to decrease the learning rate used for convolution weights while maintaining the same base learning rate for the added layers.
+Similarly to resuming training if the network architecture includes some variations (e.g. the number of class neurones), only the corresponding weights will be loaded.
+For transfer learning, you can additionally use the `fine-tune` call argument to decrease the learning rate used for convolution weights while maintaining the same base learning rate for the added layers.
 ```
 python train_kinetics.py --network srtg_r3d_34 --dataset /media/alex/m2ssd_vol1/data/Kinetics_videos/ --variant 700 --clip-size 224 --gpus 4 --pretrained_3d results/HACS/srtg_r3d_34_gates_False/srtg_r3d_34_ep-0080.pth --fine-tune True --lr-base 0.1 --batch-size 48
 ```

 #### Calling arguments

-The following arguments are used and hould be included at the parser of any training script.
+The following arguments are used and can be included at the parser of any training script.

 |Argument name | functionality|
 | :--------------: | ------- |